mzattera/v4j/README.md

 - **`AUGMENTED`**: This is an "augmented" version of the LSI transliteration where two "artificial" transcribers were created, each corresponding to one of `IvtffText.TranscriptionType` values; `IvtffText.TranscriptionType` can be used in factory methods described below to get one of these transcriptions.
+This transliteration is available both in EVA and Slot alphabet.

   - **`CONCORDANCE`**: each line of this transliteration is created by merging readings from all available transcribers.
 Only characters that appears to be read in the same way by all authors are considered; other characters (read differently by one ore more transcribers) are marked as unreadable.